nodejs/node-v0.x-archive/doc/api/net.markdown

 The optional `callback` parameter will be executed when the data is finally written out - this may not be immediately.

+In case the socket is already closed, throws or passes an error to the `callback`.

 ### socket.end([data], [encoding])

 Half-closes the socket. i.e., it sends a FIN packet.
 It is possible the